jpcposts/jpcposts.github.io/_posts/2023/2023-10-28-rdp_from_linux_terminal.md

 xfreerdp /u:<username> /v:<remote_windows_ip_or_hostname>
 ```

-Replace `username` with your Windows username and `remote_windows_ip_or_hostname` with the IP address or hostname of the remote Windows machine.
-For example:
+Replace `username` with your Windows username and `remote_windows_ip_or_hostname` with the IP address or hostname of the remote Windows machine. **For example:**

 ```bash
 xfreerdp /u:user1 /v:192.168.1.113
 ```

 After entering the command, you will be prompted to enter your Windows password.
-Provide your password and press Enter.
+Provide your password and press `Enter`.

 You may be prompted to `trust the above certificate` press `Y` then `Enter`